IRedDragonICY/Disable-Unwanted-Google-Play-Services/README.md

 # Upcoming Features
 * Add key selection function for selecting disable service.
 (Meanwhile, if there are several services needed, you can delete the line code)

+# Support
+if you like this project, you can give a star so that it can encourage me too (⁠ ⁠ꈍ⁠ᴗ⁠ꈍ⁠)